froala/KMSFroalaEditorBundle/README.md

     # Usage: let me know, I don't think it's usefull.
     basePath: "/my/custom/path".

-    # The image upload folder in your /web directory.
-    # Default: "/upload".
-    imageUploadFolder: "/my/upload/folder"

-    # The image upload URL base.
-    # Usage: if you are using URL rewritting for your assets.
-    # Default: same value as provided as folder.
-    imageUploadPath: "/my/upload/path"

-    # Same options for file upload.
-    # Default: "/upload".
-    imageUploadFolder: "/my/upload/folder"
-    imageUploadPath: "/my/upload/path"

-    # Add some parameters to your save URL.
-    # Usage: if you need parameters to generate your save action route (see save explaination below).
-    # Default: null.
-    saveURLParams: { "id" : "myId" }

 ```

 ###Step 6 : Add Froala to your form